Nitishjha7/code-guardian/docs/BUILD_AND_DEPLOY.md

 `backend/tests/` covers the LLM-free seams — JSON recovery from messy model output, diff generation, the conditional-edge routing predicate, the state collector (including a malformed tool result), and every guardrail pattern.
-21 tests, no API key needed.
-There is **no** end-to-end test against a live model; the agent prompts are unvalidated until you run a real review.
+24 tests, no API key needed.
+There is **no** automated end-to-end test against a live model; the agent prompts are unvalidated until you run a real review.

 ---